Best friend in an abusive relationship with his wife

 It is unlikely that you will be able to singlehandedly fix his relationship issues, but instead you may want to help him recognize that this abusive dynamic is not normal.
 Don't force the issue, but when it comes up, try to remain non-judgmental since criticizing his partner or guilt tripping him into leaving her will probably only make him feel worse.
 Let him know that he is not alone and that help is available.
 The Related Q&As below discuss signs and forms of domestic violence and may be a helpful starting point for the two of you.
 However, don't forget that listening may be the greatest tool you have at your disposal.
 If your friend feels as though you've got his back, he may be able to parlay this support into the first step to leaving this relationship.
 When he's ready, you may be able to help him put together a plan to do this.

 One barrier that male victims of intimate partner violence face is that the physical signs of abuse are often overlooked or minimized by health care providers or are attributed to other causes.
 This means that your friend may be lacking support from other sources, so your role becomes even more valuable.
 You may want to start by compiling a list of local domestic abuse services in your area and letting him know about the 24-hour National Domestic Violence Hotline (1-800-799-SAFE).
 In terms of couples/marriage counseling, if the violence has escalated (like it seems in his situation) going to therapy together may not be the best option.
 However, the fact that he's interested in pursuing therapy is great.
 He may want to pursue this option on his own if his wife isn't interested or willing.
-Students at Columbia can make an appointment with Counseling and Psychological Services by calling x4-2284.
-Students can also make an appointment with Medical Services at x4-2878 or by logging on to Open Communicator to get a referral.

 Both men and women in both heterosexual and homosexual relationships may become victims of domestic violence.
 In each instance, having supportive friends and family members who are available to offer guidance when they seek help are valuable assets.
 Preparing yourself to support your friend during this difficult time is the greatest action you can take to help him move forward and out of this abusive situation.
 You are being a great friend by asking this question and he is lucky to have someone that cares so much about him and his wellbeing.